jkwoods/FHE-DGHV/README.md

 **Pre-Req**: <br />
 GMP, The GNU Multiple Precision Arithmetic Library https://gmplib.org/ <br />
+OpenMP parallelization is available, but not required. <br />
+Note: If you DON'T use OpenMP, edit the makefile to remove -fopenmp flags. <br />
+If you DO use OpenMP, you may need to change OMP_STACKSIZE. <br />

 ```
 ./configure --enable-cxx   //more complex options for specific processors/ISAs are available through the GMP manual